-Make a list of questions for student A and a list of different questions for student B. They ask each other these questions and they get to answer and respond to.
-Why is this the best possible activity?
-Because it maximizes student talking time and I feel this is the best way to engage all the learners in class.
+Make a list of questions for student A and a list of different questions for student B. They ask each other these questions and they get to answer and to respond.
+This is probably one of the best speaking activities because it maximizes student talking time and engages all the learners in class.

-This is a famous activity.
-Make a list of questions.
-Students then walk around the class and ask one question to a different person each time.
-Students love this activity because it allows them to walk around the class and actually talk to some of their friends.
+This is a famous speaking activity.
+The teacher makes a list of questions.
+The students then walk around the class and ask each other a question at a time.
+Students love this activity because it allows them to walk around and have English conversations with their friends.

-English learners have to continue the sentence or an idea or story.
+English learners have to continue the sentence or add an idea or story.
 One student will start with a story and then stop.
-After that student the next student has to continue and the next and next… This can also be used in writing where someone writes the beginning of a story, another finally the end.
-It’s also great for conditionals: If one student says “If I had a million dollars I would be happy” and then another student continues “If I was happy I would live in a big mansion.”
-Third student “If I lived in a big mansion I would have a butler” and so on.
+The next student then has to continue followed by the rest of the class.
+This exercise can also be used as a writing activity, where someone writes the beginning of a story, followed by the next and finally someone writes the end.
+This exercise is also great for conditionals: If one student says: “If I had a million dollars I would be happy,” then another student continues, “If I was happy I would live in a big mansion.”
+A third student says, “If I lived in a big mansion I would have a butler” and so on.

-Asked students to draw a picture of something, anything.
-Once they’ve finished tell them that they are on a deserted island and only half of them can survive.
+Ask students to draw a picture of some object, anything.
+Once they’ve finished, reveal to them that they’re on a deserted island and only half of them can survive.
 They have to try and persuade their friends to pick them.
-Give them some time to prepare by writing reasons why they should get picked to survive and then once it’s their turn they should plead their case for survival.
-Students really like this.
-Get them to draw something that helps them imagine it and then also because they’re actually fighting for their lives.
+Give them some time to prepare by writing reasons why they should be selected to survive.
+When it’s their turn, they must plead their case for survival.
+Students really like this activity, because they imagine that they are actually fighting for their lives.

-Give students a word, let’s say politics and then they should try and explain that word to the other students without using similar words.
-You can put it on a projector or you can put it on the screen.
+Give students a word, let’s say “politics”, they then should try and explain that word to the other students without using the exact or some similar words.
+The teachers can then show the word on the screen/whiteboard.
 Show them a word and say okay listen you can’t use these words.
-I prefer using cards and I’ve got a whole stack of cards that I use.
-I think it’s a it’s an easy way to put students into groups what you want to do with most activities is you want to scaffold it.
-What I do is first is I start off and I say “Okay everyone, explain this word to your friends.
-You can use these extra words underneath to help you explain.
-Then, some time late I say “Okay stop!
-This is way too easy for you.
+Personally, I have a stack of cards that I use, by putting the students into groups and start off by saying: “Okay everyone, explain this word to your friends.
+You can use these extra words underneath to help you explain.”
+Then, because these activities should be scaffolded, I would say: “Okay stop!
+This is too easy for you.
 Let’s make it a little bit more difficult.
-I want you to explain the word without using the words below”.
+I want you to explain the word without using the words below.”
 Why do we scaffold activities?
-It’s like playing a video game: First when you start playing the game you’re going to play it on easy.
-Then you’re going to move on to normal and then to hard.
+It’s like playing a video game: When you start playing the game you’re first going to play it on the easy level.
+Then you’re going to progress to normal/ standard and, eventually advance to the expert level.
 That’s the way for students too.
-With most of our activities we want to make it easy for them to understand at the start.
-From there you can add rules or extra material to increase the difficulty.
+With most speaking activities we want to make it easy for them to understand at the beginning and then add rules or extra material to increase the difficulty.
 A lot of inexperienced teachers start at the most difficult level without considering their student’s needs or abilities.

 Two Truths, One Lie

-Split them up into groups so that they can practice with their friends.
-The reason we split learners into groups is to maximize learner talking time.
-If you use the whole class then students get bored.
-It takes too long they don’t really get a chance to do anything and when students are like that they’re then going to zone out.
-So you want to engage your students as much as possible by making them part of the activity.
+Split them up into groups so that they can practice with their friends in order to maximize learner talking time and to prevent the rest of the class to get bored.
+Engage the students as much as possible by making them part of the activity.
 When they’re in their groups tell the students to remember to ask each other extra questions to try and find out which one is the lie.
-If I said I had three brothers they can ask me well what are their names are?
-Or how old they are?
+For example, they can ask me the names of my three brothers and how old they are.

 This is a really fun activity.
-Tell the students that yesterday a crime was committed and they want to find a group of students who is responsible.
-If you have a class of twenty students you could make groups of four.
-Then an investigator for each one .
-The investigators I usually make the brightest students so that they can start and ask good questions.
+Tell the students that a crime was committed yesterday and they need to find the guilty student/group who was responsible.
+In the case of a class of twenty students, make groups of four.
+They then have to nominate the student they think is the brightest in their group to play the role of an investigator in the first round so that they can ask good questions.

-Give the group’s a few minutes to create an alibi a story and it’s details: Where were they?
+Give the group’s a few minutes to create an alibi, a story, and details of where they were at the time the crime took place: Where were they?
 What were they doing?
 At what time?
 What were they eating?
 What was the weather like?
-Once they’re done each of the four investigators will interview the group and ask them questions.
-They can give that group of score how much do they believe them.
-To make it easier you can also write some example questions on the board that the investigators can ask and they can also come up with their own questions.
-They will interview each group and then after a few minutes move around so that they interview all the groups.
-Afterwards all the detectives should say which group do they think is responsible.
-This is a great activity!
-Students like this game and without knowing it they’re practicing their English skills and they’re gonna love.
+Once they’re done, each of the four investigators will interview the other groups and ask them questions.
+They can give each group a score on how plausible their story was.
+To make it easier, you can also write some example questions on the board for the investigators to ask.
+They interview each group for a few minutes and then move on to the next.
+Afterward, the detectives in each group should say which group do they think was responsible.
+Students like this game and without knowing it they’re practicing their English skills.

-We all know this you think of something and the students can ask you to any question to figure out what it is.
+This game is well-known, the teacher thinks of something and the students have to ask Twenty Questions to figure out what it is.
 Is it alive?
 Is it big?
-You can ask any question you’d like.
-Once again place the students into groups to make sure that everybody gets a chance.
+What color is it?
+Is it on a farm or in the zoo?
+The students can ask any questions they like.
+In the case of big classes, the students can be placed into groups to make sure that everybody gets a chance.

-Thank you for staying until the last activity.
-If you did you’re gonna enjoy this one.
-It’s called secret zombie.
-Before class you can have a couple of small strips of paper you write on a H for human or Z for a zombie.
-Let’s say if you have a group of twenty students you can make three zombies.
-The students have to go and have a conversation with another student.
-They will walk around and have a normal conversation.
-What did you do last weekend?
+Number ten is called Secret Zombie.
+Before class, the teacher makes small strips of paper and write either “H” for human, and “Z” for a zombie on it.
+In a group of twenty students, one would typically have three playing the role of zombies.
+The students walk around in class and have conversations with the other student, asking standard questions like, what did you do last weekend?
 What’s your favorite food?
-You can give them some sample questions.
-The thing is while they are talking the zombie should secretly wink at the other students.
+The teacher may provide some sample questions from recent lessons.
+While the students are talking to each other, the zombie players should secretly wink at some of the other students.
 When they do that person is a zombie.
 After that conversation ends they should find someone else to talk to and infect them as well.
 Do this for 4 or 5 conversations then you say stop.
 All the zombies raise their hands to reveal themselves and the rest of the students see who remained uninfected.